 Conclusion

-Integrating DevSecOps into a development pipeline can be challenging, particularly for teams new to this paradigm.
-Without a well-planned adoption strategy, internal friction may arise.
+Integrating DevSecOps into a development pipeline can be challenging, especially for teams new to this approach in a modern CI/CD environment.
+Without a well planned adoption strategy, internal friction may arise.
 Start by breaking down the adoption process into manageable steps.
-This will allow teams to become familiar with DevSecOps tools and practices, fostering a shift in the team culture.
+This enables teams to become familiar with DevSecOps tools and practices while applying continuous integration and deployment best practices, fostering a gradual, sustainable shift in team culture.

-At Veritis, a recognized recipient of prestigious awards such as the Stevie and Globee Business Awards, we’ve helped organizations establish robust DevSecOps strategies.
-Rooted in efficiency and productivity, we use automation and DevOps principles to integrate security into the development pipeline seamlessly.
-Whether you’re in the planning phase or navigating tool selection, we’re here to streamline your DevSecOps adoption, ensuring it aligns effectively with your CI/CD practices.
+At Veritis, a recognized recipient of prestigious awards such as the Stevie and Globee Business Awards, we’ve helped organizations establish robust DevSecOps strategies aligned with CI/CD security best practices.
+As a trusted DevOps consulting company, we focus on efficiency and productivity by using automation and proven CI/CD pipeline security best practices to integrate security seamlessly into the development pipeline.
+Whether you’re in the planning phase or navigating tool selection, we help streamline DevSecOps adoption by applying best practices for CI/CD pipeline security, ensuring alignment with your CI/CD practices, and strengthening the overall CI/CD environment.

 Looking for Support?
 Schedule A Call